watamario15/dotfiles/README.md

 ./install.sh
 ```

-Executing `./initialze.sh` sets up the Git and installs some essential packages.
+Running `./initialize.sh` will set up git and install some basic packages.
 You can also set up:
-- The CASLII/COMETII simulator (Osaka University) by `./initialize.sh caslcomet`,
+- CASLII/COMETII simulator (Osaka University) with `./initialize.sh caslcomet`
-- Packages for SHARP Brain developments by `./initialize.sh brain`,
+- SHARP Brain development packages with `./initialize.sh brain`
-- MediaWiki to XTBook convertion environment by `./initialize.sh xtbook`.
+- MediaWiki to XTBook conversion environment with `./initialize.sh xtbook`

-## Termux and Brainux
+### Termux and Brainux
-Most of the installation process and features are the same; just use files in the respective directory.
-I replaced/removed unsupported features and added some terget-specific setup files.
-However, note that **you must run `initialize.sh` for the Brainux on a PC that has already mounted the Brainux partition and you must do some steps written in the script manually before running it**.
+Most installation processes and features are the same, just use the files in the appropriate directory.
+I have replaced/removed unsupported features and added some terget-specific setup files.
+Note that **you will need to run Brainux `initialize.sh' on a PC that already has the Brainux partition mounted, and you will need to manually perform some steps described in the script before running it**.

-The target specific files include:
+The target-specific files include:
-- `swap` (Brainux) sets up a swap with a given size (MB).
-The default is 1024 MB.
+- `swap` (Brainux) sets up a swap with a given size (MB), the default is 1024 MB
-- `usbg` (Brainux) sets up the USB Gadget.
+- `usbg` (Brainux) sets up the USB gadget